-You need to research the safe plants, vegetables and fruits to feed.
-Avoid feeding too much spinach as this interferes with calcium absorption.
+You need to research the safe plants and vegetables to feed and provide these at all times.
+Avoid feeding too much spinach as this prevents calcium absorption.
 Also avoid too much kale as this can affect hormone production.
 Remove uneaten green food every day and replace with fresh.